ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## Are there limits on script length?

+If your script is big, consider minifying it.
 There are no limits for total script length.
 That said, scripts that are larger than 10 kilibytes will need to be broken up into segments of 10kb.
-Segments can be added using the plus symbol when uploading a script.
+Segments can be added using the plus symbol (+) when uploading a script.
+Be aware that you will have to pay in transaction gas fees proportional to the size of script upload you are performing.

 ## Can I load external assets into my project (textures, audio, etc)?